aexoden/gentoo-portage-configuration/README.md

 Bootstrapping the install can be somewhat difficult, as there are a couple of circular dependencies that will require temporary USE flag changes.
-There is also an issue of bootstrapping GCC with D and Ada support.
-If you don't use those languages, it may be easier to just disable those USE flags on GCC.
+There is also an issue of bootstrapping GCC with D support.
+If you don't use D, it may be easier to just disable the USE flag on GCC.
+Otherwise, you will likely need to install several older versions of GCC in succession, switching among them as you ggo.

-CUDA is not enabled in the public configuration files, only in the local file specific to my main Gentoo machine, but some of its related settings may leak into other configuration files.
-CUDA itself is only officially compatible with GCC 12.2 or earlier.
-The earliest 12.x version that Gentoo currently offers is 12.3.x, which I believe to work fine at the moment.
-I have currently encountered no packages that require an explicit switch to an earlier GCC.
-OpenCV and VTK are the most likely candidates, but cuda is currently disabled on those due to it requiring other USE flags to be disabled.

-You may wish to modify the `package.env` or `env` settings.
-VTK is currently restricted to 12 threads due to memory issues on a machine with 256GB of RAM if CUDA is enabled.
-If you are building VTK with CUDA and have less memory (which is likely on most desktop machines), you may wish to force a further reduction.
+My main machine currently uses an all-AMD video stack, including both an integrated GPU that runs my displays and a discrete GPU primarily used for computation.
+Some Portage configuration specific to this hardware may be present in the files, so if you have no need for AMD hardware, you may wish to watch this carefully.
+Similarly, I currently have no NVIDIA devices on a Gentoo machine and have made no attempt to make sure things work with CUDA.
+In the past, there have been numerous issues that needed handholding, including verifying the most recent GCC that CUDA is compatible with.
+OpenCV and VTK are packages that have been particularly problematic in the past.
+VTK in particular required an exceedingly large amount of RAM with CUDA enabled, so reducing thread count using the `package.env` and `env` settings may be required.

 ## Suggestions